-The principal tool used to measure and control the market risk exposure of the ICAV is a VaR analysis.
-The VaR of the ICAV's portfolio is the estimated loss that may arise on the portfolio over a specified period of time (holding period) from an adverse market movement within a specified probability (confidence level).
-The VaR model used by the ICAV is based on a 99% confidence level (2017: 95%) and assumes a 1-month holding period (2017: 1-day holding period).
-The VaR model used is based on simulations using both actual historical data ("historical VaR") and simulated market paths using historical volatility ("Monte Carlo VaR").
+The ICAV is using various VaR models - one VaR model used by the ICAV is based on a 95% confidence level and assumes a 1-day holding period, another based on 99% confidence interval and assumes a monthly holding period.
+All VaR models used are based on simulations using both actual historical data ("historical VaR") and simulated market paths using historical volatility ("Monte Carlo VaR").
 Taking account of market data from the previous year (if available) and observed relationships between different markets and prices, the model generates a wide range of plausible future scenarios for market price movements.